Earn Huge Revenue Streams From Grass Clippings

-1. The Footprint of most small landfills can still require several football fields of space, including special infrastructure like drainage and electrical hookups.
+1. The Footprint of most small landfills requires the space of several football fields, including special infrastructure such as drainage and electrical hookups.

-2. The composting Equipment Investment is typically tens if not hundreds of thousands of dollars for tub grinders, bulldozers and compost pile turners.
+2. The composting Equipment Investment is typically tens up to hundreds of thousands of dollars for tub grinders, bulldozers and compost pile turners.

-3. Dedicated and Highly Trained CDL Operators are required to run and maintain the composting equipment, bulldozers and front end loaders.
-Most sites write off all these expenses to the solid waste side, in the efforts to make the composting look profitable.
+3. Dedicated and Highly Trained CDL Operators are required to run and maintain composting equipment, bulldozers and front-end loaders.
+Most sites write off these expenses to the solid waste side in an effort to make composting appear profitable.

-4. Composting Odor is becoming more of an increasing conflict as urban sprawl starts to encroach upon long time sites adjoining landfill properties.
+4. Composting Odor is becoming more of a conflict as urban sprawl encroaches on long-time sites that adjoin landfill properties.

 5. According to the EPA and US Census Report, Composting is Declining.
-Shrinking markets for compost due to oversupply, means that most compost is being sold for below cost, break even or at worst given away for free.
+Shrinking markets for compost due to oversupply means that most compost is being sold below cost, break-even or sometimes given away for free.

-6. What about the residual pesticides that can't be broken down by the composting process that are finding their way into ground water?
+6. And what about the residual pesticides that can't be broken down by the composting process that are finding their way into ground water?